navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 Using Sone
 ----------
-Sone allows you to follow other Sone users who you can find from the “Known Sones” entry in the “Sone” menu or by searching a given name in the search field.
-Click on a profile's “follow” link to subscribe to the user’s Sones.
+Sone allows you to follow other Sone users who you can find from the **Known Sones** entry in the **Sone** menu or by searching a given name in the search field.
+Click on a profile's **follow** link to subscribe to the user’s Sones.

 .. figure:: images/image128.png
    :width: 800